Good news for brands — you don’t have to fight against the growing trend of cross-platform content consumption.

 For brands, social TV represents a significant opportunity, and marketing teams should be analyzing audiences to better understand how they use social TV and cross-platform content consumption to increase engagement levels.
 According to this study, eye-tracking results showed that participants stayed engaged even during commercial breaks.
 Audio cues during television shows and during commercials drove a significant amount of engagement.

-Furthermore, Millenial viewers who participated in the study indicated that they view brands that associate with cross-platform content consumption and social TV favorably.
+Furthermore, Millennial viewers who participated in the study indicated that they view brands that associate with cross-platform content consumption and social TV favorably.
 AT&T sponsored an app for viewers to use while watching “Conan” and the brand’s favorability was 33% higher among the segment of the audience who used the app during the show versus the segment of the audience that didn’t use the app.

 Brands have to evolve to keep up with the social TV and cross-platform content brands.
 Don’t look at either as a problem but rather as an opportunity to boost engagement that can lead to sales, loyalty, and word-of-mouth marketing.